Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: General Framework for Moving Harmonic Traps

-For a harmonic trap at finite temperature, the correlation satisfies $-1 \le r < 0$.
-The strict negativity of $r$ reflects the one-dimensional harmonic geometry, in which external and entropic forces can only align or anti-align.
+For a harmonic trap at finite temperature, the correlation satisfies $-1 \le r_{\mathrm{ss}} < 0$.
+The strict negativity of $r_{\mathrm{ss}}$ reflects the one-dimensional harmonic geometry, in which external and information-theoretic forces can only align or anti-align.

 Substituting the steady-state expressions $\Delta=-\gamma v/k$ and $\sigma^2=k_B T/k$ yields